 Since its start, workers have been retained for nursing homes, child-care centres, the seafood and technology sectors to name a few, Fraser said.

-Jason Shannon, president of the senior-care provider Shannex, said his company has hired 160 employees through the program, including nurses, with hundreds more to come.
+Jason Shannon, president of the senior-care provider Shannex, said his company has hired 160 employees through the program, including nurses, with

-These programs allow newcomers to attain their [permanent residence] status more efficiently with greater certainty, allowing them to bring their families over quicker and keeping them together, which really improves the settlement experience and increases the chances of them making Atlantic Canada their permanent home, he said.
+These programs allow newcomers to attain their [permanent residence] status more efficiently with greater certainty, allowing them to bring their families over quicker and keeping them together, which really improves the settlement experience and increases the chances of them making Atlantic Canada their permanent home,he said.

 I’m relieved to hear this will continue.